-In addition to celebrating our 25th year in ministry, the Covenant Network of Presbyterians is proudly partnering with APCE (Association of Partners in Christian Education) to celebrate LGBTQIA+ people and equip you with resources on important topics.
-Examples include inclusive liturgies, youth programs, and resources.
+In addition to celebrating our 25th year in ministry, the Covenant Network of Presbyterians is proudly partnering with APCE (Association of Partners in Christian Education) to celebrate LGBTQIA+ people and equip you with inclusive liturgies, youth programs, and other resources.
 On June 22, join the APCE Zoom Roundtable for more information about supporting sexual and gender minorities.

 You probably already know that the “L” refers to lesbians, or women who experience attraction to other women.
 However, you may not know that earlier versions of the acronym appeared as GLBT.
 During the HIV/AIDS crisis, many lesbians cared for gay men, and the growing solidarity between the two groups inspired the reorganization of letters to LGBT.